-It is clear that acute pain often goes unrecognised and undertreated in medical inpatients and those in critical care settings, the IPS has a key role to play in staff and patient education, as well as providing direct clinical care for these patient groups.14 The Faculty of Pain Medicine has recognised Essential Pain Management UK (EPMUK) as a model for delivering education in basic pain management that can be tailored to individual target groups ranging from medical and nursing students, allied health care professionals and freshly qualified foundation-year doctors and post-certification nurses.
-The EPMUK training tool is of use in UK practice but lacks emphasis on opioid minimisation and the use of multimodal analgesia, including regional analgesia and atypical agents.15
+It is clear that acute pain often goes unrecognised and undertreated in medical inpatients and those in critical care settings, the IPS has a key role to play in staff and patient education, as well as providing direct clinical care for these patient groups.
+The Faculty of Pain Medicine has recognised Essential Pain Management UK (EPMUK) as a model for delivering education in basic pain management that can be tailored to individual target groups ranging from medical and nursing students, allied health care professionals and freshly qualified foundation-year doctors and post-certification nurses.
+The EPMUK training tool is of use in UK practice but lacks emphasis on opioid minimisation and the use of multimodal analgesia, including regional analgesia and atypical agents.
+The including regional analgesia and atypical agents.